Vadim-Havrylitse/JavaDevHomeWork4/README.md

 ## To work before the first launch, you need to do the following steps (once):

-1. You need to execute the script in your databases, which is located in the "initDB.sql" file in the root directory of the project.
-2. You need to execute the script in your databases, which is located in the "populateDB.sql" file in the root directory of the project.
-3. You must enter the data in the json configuration file for each database.
+1. You must enter the data in the json configuration file for each database.
 The files are named DATABASE NAME_config.json.
-4. Run the application.
+2. Run the application.
 The main class is EntryPoint.java.

-When app is runing you may choose `CRUD` or `Home Task Query` in main menu.
-The first allows to make operations with database of the type CREATE, DELETE, UPDATE, REED only you mast write correct SQL script.
+When app is runing you may choose DATABASE for work.
+After that you may see `CRUD` or `Home Task Query` in main menu.
+The first allows to make operations with database of the type CREATE, DELETE, UPDATE, REED  using a special interface.
 The second allows you to complete query from home task №4.